 This programme is not validated by the University of Glasgow.

+The content of the course covers Biblical Studies, Practical Theology, Christian Discipleship and Christian Doctrine.
 This course may be done at any of several venues, and by distance learning online.

 About the Saturday Courses

 Open to anyone, these part-time courses are an excellent way of gaining more than would normally be offered in church on Sunday whilst being less demanding than a full-time theological course.
 With the ability to access lectures online, it is possible to complete the courses at your own pace and from the comfort of your own home.

 One Saturday a month from September through to April, three lectures are delivered by visiting speakers.
 These lectures, which are also available for access online, are specially designed to stretch your Christian mind, and deepen your understanding of God’s word.
 No prior qualifications are necessary for taking the Saturday Courses.